Holiday Email Hoax Reminder

 The practice of luring unsuspecting Internet users to a fake website by using authentic-looking email with the real organization’s logo, in an attempt to steal passwords, financial or personal information, or introduce a virus attack; the creation of a website replica for fooling unsuspecting Internet users into submitting personal or financial information or passwords.

-These scammer’s goal is to get you to click on a link or call a phone number.
+These scammers aim to get you to click a link or call a phone number.
 Do not click on any links or attachments until you verify the sender.
-Even if the email looks like it may be legitimate, you still need to double-check if the clickable links are valid.
+Even if the email looks legitimate, double-check whether the clickable links are valid.

 No matter what the Subject: field states or the message implies.
 Look at the underlying email address.
+Mouse over the link and look at your lower window location bar.
 Does it match what is displayed?
 Most likely not.

 Hoaxsters have become pros at making emails look like they are from legitimate contacts or companies (UPS, Amazon, PayPal, BestBuy, virus software, financial institutions, etc.).
-They steal logos and images to look just like what you’d expect.
+They steal logos and images to make their emails look just like what you’d expect.

-When you can see where that link is directed to, you can immediately determine if the link could be trouble.
+When you see that the link is directed to a strange or different URL, you can immediately determine if it could be trouble.
 But even with that, hoaxsters are very clever at making the underlying URL look legit(ish), too.

 Here’s How to Investigate the Underlying Link Code